liamnichols/liamnichols.github.io/_posts/2016-09-11-using-small-caps-in-uikit.md

 Here is a breakdown of the above code:

 1. Get an existing font descriptor from a font of our choice.
-2. Create a new font descriptor adding additional attributes via the `addingAttributes(_ attributes: [String:Any])` method.
+2. Create a new font descriptor adding additional attributes via the `addingAttributes(_:)` method.
 3. Specify the additional font features we would like via the `UIFontDescriptorFeatureSettingsAttribute` attribute key.
 4. Create a new font object with the new font descriptor and the original point size.